meatnordrink/notebook/ads/ads.md

 ## To do:

 * **To-do**
+    * If fern keeps doing badly (Was as of May 1st), turn off.

 - Consider revisiting "New April Creative" group and trying a few more of them in an active campaign.
 - Try a video ad.
 (Just moving text, transitions.)

 * Try retargeting people who downloaded but did not purchase.
 * Try ads featuring image of app; try Rewards.